|Not So Magic Rice||04/09/18|

 It's holiday time, and that means food.
-I believe that you should splurge on holidays, but at the same time it's just as easy to not overdo it as it is to eat everything in your path.
-One of the toughest places for people to stick to healthy eating habits is parties.
+Sure, you should splurge on holidays, but at the same time it's just as easy to not overdo it as it is to eat everything in your path.

 Here are a few ideas to help you eat well and eat healthy at the holidays:

 This one's pretty easy.
 Figure out how many people you are having and make enough food that comfortably serves that number.
 At almost every holiday meal I have gone to, people complain about having to fix "too darn much food."

 It can be pretty easy to cook the right amount these days, since you can purchase just turkey breasts (or even drumsticks) and don't have to worry about having that 20 pound monster turkey sitting in the fridge saying "Eat me, eat me."
 Or choose a roast loin of pork recipe instead of that giant ham.

 This sort of relates to Number 1, especially if you are not cooking for a crowd.
 Even if you are cooking for only a few, many recipes just don't serve only 2 or 4 servings.
 Decide what you are going to do with the extra food in advance.
 Make that leftover turkey into a salad, serve the dressing with meals for the next few days, or even take some of the treats to work or to your neighbor.

 I was at Whole Foods the other day and they were selling individual pumpkin pies.
 I have seen individual serving pies also in the freezer case at other groceries.
 Depending on how many you are going to serve for dinner at the holidays, this might work great for you.

 For instance, if you are only serving 4 people, then having four individual servings of pie instead of a whole pie that serves eight just makes sense.
 The research is pretty clear that when there are more portions available we tend to eat them.
 If they are not, we don't miss them.